Continued from Part 1

 Uh oh.
 A stray TP sighting, located outside the “acceptable, reasonable, understandable” zone of TP debris.
 This isn’t a good sign.

-Alright, it’s a convenience store.
+Alright, it’s a convenience store in Edmonton.
 I know it’s not going to be spotless, but when there’s a used-toilet-paper-trap outside the door, it puts me on high alert right away.

 Speaking of spots, it’s hard not to notice these ones.
 I feel like if I used a UV / black light on this door, it would tell quite the sloppy story.